C.D. Guadalajara (women): Professional era, the beginning

-First League Title
+First league title

-It didn't took long for Chivas Femenil to win its first league title as the team was able to win the first league tournament, the Apertura 2017.
+It didn't take long for Chivas Femenil to win its first league title as the team was able to win the first league tournament, the Apertura 2017.
 In this Apertura 2017 tournament, Chivas ended the regular phase of the tournament on the second place of its group behind Tigres with 34 pts and fourth in the general standings.
 In the Liguilla, Chivas faced Club América, in the first instance of the Clasico Nacional in Liga MX Femenil.
 Chivas ended up winning the semifinal against America with a resounding 6–2 aggregate score.
 In the final, Chivas faced Pachuca who were the winner of the 2017 Copa MX Femenil.
 On the first leg of the Final at Estadio Hidalgo, Pachuca came out victorius with a favorable 2–0 scoreline.
 Nonetheless, Chivas would endup crowning themselves league champions by defeating Pachuca 3–0 on the second leg at Estadio Chivas (now Estadio Akron), in front of a 32,466 persons.

-2018 to Present
+2018 to present

 Although Chivas ended in fourth place in the general standings of the Clausura 2018 tournament with 29 pts, it was unable to qualify to the playoffs due to ending the regular phase in the third place of its respective group.
 Due to the performance of the team during the Clausura 2018, the club decided to dismiss manager Luis Camacho on 29 December 2018.
 On the same day, the club also appointed Luis Manuel Díaz as the new manager of Chivas Femenil.